Khaliljan85/learning-repo/README.md

 # Learning-repo
-This is my learning repo i will be practicing git and github here
+This is my learning repo i will be practicing git and github here...
+The day is not so far that i will master these skills.